KevinYan2025/ML-group1/index.md

 | Abdullah Ahmed|complete result analysis                                          |
 |Jad Ahmed Helmy|work on model                                                            |

-We change our origin dataset becuase it was dataset is not suitable for what we want to implement and change all three preprocessing method to accommodating that
+We change our origin dataset becuase it was not suitable for what we want to implement and change all three preprocessing method to accommodating that